-Through our school ethos of: ‘Step out of the ordinary’, we want our children to be inspired, be active and see the health benefits that makes them feel proud of what they can achieve.
+We want out children to understand that being active is key to life and to feel the physical and emotional health benefits of being active.
+Through our school ethos of: ‘Step out of the ordinary’, we want our children to be inspired, be active and feel proud of what they can achieve.

 Physical Education is firmly embedded in our school and is not limited to traditional PE lessons where the children change into their PE kit.
 We know that daily activities, embedded in the children’s educational experience, help to secure excellent outcomes for all.
 Our Daily Mile has had a revolutionary effect on pupils who know that their day is better with some daily exercise.
 Children do better and feel better as a result.